 A: Two days.
-Chromebooks are due back by closing time at the Performing Arts Library on the second day (Sun-Thu @ 7:59pm & Fri @ 4:59pm).
+Chromebooks are due back by closing time at the Performing Arts Library on the second day (Mon-Tue at 8:59pm, Sun and Wed-Thur at 7:59pm & Fri at 4:59pm).
 If you check one out on a Thursday or Friday, it will due back the following Monday.

 Q: Who can check them out?